Merck Manual

 • People with an anxiety disorder are more likely than other people to have depression.

-Anxiety caused by a physical disorder or drug
+Anxiety caused by a medical condition or medication

-Anxiety can also be caused by a general medical disorder or the use or discontinuation (withdrawal) of a drug.
-General medical disorders that can cause anxiety include the following:
+Anxiety can be caused by a medical disorder or the use or discontinuation (withdrawal) of a medication.
+Medical disorders that can cause anxiety include the following:

 Even fever can cause anxiety.